LudvigOD/SpringBootApplication/docs/README.md

   - `CustomConfig`: Custom configurations
   - `SecurityConfig`: Security configuration for testing
   - `InvalidTimeFormat`: Custom time exceptions

+- For API documentation view the README.md file stored in the backend folder

+### 4. Shared files for all applications
+- **Classes**
+  - `RegisterFilter`: Filters user input
+  - `ParticipantDTO`:  Representation of data values for Participant
+  - `TimeDTO`: Representation of data values for Time
+  - `UpdateParticipantDTO`: Updates start number and name for ParticipantDTO
+  - `FileUtils`: Methods for reading & writing files
+  - `PlaceholderTextField`: A JTextField with a placeholder text that is displayed when the field is empty
+  - `Utils`: Program utilities

 ## Network Communication
 - Backend runs on port 8080